-Accommodation and living costs in the Netherlands are estimated at a minimum of € 875 per month.
+Accommodation and living costs in the Netherlands are estimated at a minimum of € 850 per month.
 For instance, participants funded by the Dutch government (NFP fellowship) receive € 970 per month for accommodation and living costs.

 The figures shown in the table above are approximate values based on the nominal course duration and the minimum monthly living allowance.
 A more accurate indication of the sum required will be given on a formal invoice and will be based on the period of stay and the minimum monthly living allowance rate in effect at the time.

-The rates are calculated on a daily basis of approximately € 29.
+The rates are calculated on a daily basis of approximately € 28.
 The accommodation cost of approximately € 14.80 has to be paid out of this sum.